 Chemical peels should also be avoided if you have any desire to be in the sun.
 Peels act as an exfoliator, removing the dead skin cells.
 Dead skin cells actually contain the protective element of melanin and, when dead skin cells are stripped off, the protection is as well.

-Avoid having any major skin resurfacing done.
+Avoid having any major skin resurfacing done in the summer months.
 This includes energy-based treatments such as ablative or non-ablative radiofrequency, CO2 lasers, HALO, etc. This is because, similar to peels, the top skin layers are removed which takes away the protection those skin cells provided.

 Microneedling or Collagen Induction Therapy does not damage or remove the epidermis.
+In fact, studies demonstrate that collagen induction with PRP not only revearses sun damage, but it serves to further protect the skin from photo-aging.
 This makes it is a safe summer aesthetic procedure.
 After treatment, you will need to stay cool and not overexert yourself during the first 24 hours.

 Skin Care Regimen